MBrugnaroto/MBrugnaroto/README.md

 Student in Computer Engineering at UFPEL and an enthusiast in Data Science.

-*  I am looking to collaborate on data science projects.
+*  I am looking to collaborate on data projects.
 *  DLS TI Intern | Supply Chain | Embraer.
 *  Ask me about anything.